Jefferson Griffin

-Jefferson Griffin is a judge of the North Carolina Court of Appeals.
+Jefferson Griffin is an American judge on the North Carolina Court of Appeals.

+Early life and education

 Griffin grew up in Red Oak, North Carolina and graduated from the University of North Carolina at Chapel Hill and the North Carolina Central University School of Law.

+Career

 He was appointed by North Carolina Governor Pat McCrory to be a District Court Judge in Wake County in 2015.
 Judge Griffin was elected to a four-year term in the 2016 general election to retain his seat.
 He served there until his election to the North Carolina Court of Appeals in 2020.

 North Carolina Supreme Court election

 On January 5, 2023, he declared his intentions to run for the North Carolina Supreme Court in the 2024 elections.

 In the 2024 election, Griffin lost narrowly to incumbent Democratic justice Allison Riggs, by a margin of 734 votes out of more than 5.5 million cast.
 Following three recounts indicating his loss, rather than concede, Griffin filed suit in state court, arguing that approximately 60,000 votes should be disqualified.
 Griffin argued ballots should be thrown out where the voter registration did not include their driver’s license number or the last four digits of a social security number.
 There are many legitimate reasons why such information is not included in a voter registration such as transcription issues.
 Many of the voters whose ballots Griffin sought to throw out had participated in North Carolina elections without problems for decades.
 The News and Observer described Griffin's campaign against these voters as "unprecedented."

 The North Carolina state election board and a Wake County Superior Court rejected Griffin's claims.
 On April 4th, 2025, the North Carolina Court of Appeals ordered the state election board require that the 65,000 ballots challenged by Griffin be verified within 15 days or be removed from the election results.